DRINKING QUEST: TRILOGY EDITION is NOW AVAILABLE!

 Absolute Power is Awesome: This quest is interesting because you've just killed all of the serious threats to the DQniverse.
 You've already won.
 How will the heroes live out their days?
 Will they use their power responsibly or will you find creative ways to torment the wait staff because you're bored?
 The series does have an ending and the card is in this quest.
 Too bad you won't remember it the next morning.

-Q & A, With Drinking Quest Mastermind Jason Anarchy
+FAQ, With Drinking Quest architect Jason Anarchy

 Is Drinking Quest like Munchkin?

 It's more like a stripped down Dungeons and Dragons with drinking mechanics.

 There are other games that copied your idea...